oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 Follow the instructions in the terminal to start the application.
 You should be able to sign in and sign out.
 Additionally, you can watch network requests for the calls it makes.

 We don't have a refresh token by default.
 You can enable that in the Okta Admin Console.
 Navigate to the [Okta Developer site](https://developer.okta.com/) and sign in to your Okta organization.
 In the Admin Console, navigate to **Applications** > **Applications** and select the Okta application for the SPA you created.
 Edit the settings to enable **Refresh Token**.
-It automatically adds Refresh Token rotation.
+It automatically adds Refresh Token Rotation.
 Save your changes.

 If you still need to, open the SPA code in your favorite IDE.
 Depending on your framework, navigate to the `config.js` or `app.config.ts` file.
 You'll see the OIDC config and property for `scopes` where you will add `offline_access`.
 Your OIDC config looks something like this: